Owner and founder of GENTEC Services, Inc.

 He decided to move to Pleasanton, and began working as an electrician for several small companies until he was able to become a union electrician.
 While in the union, he helped build the Berkeley Farms milk processing plant, NUMMI auto plant, US Pipe and Foundry and the Livermore National Laboratory.
 While these were great jobs, it wasn’t what he had envisioned as the culmination of his life.
 In his ten years as an electrician, he had learned the ins and out of the electric industry, and now he was ready to strike out on his own.

-In 2003, Joe founded GENTEC Services, Inc. Since, GENTEC has become one of the Bay Area’s leading electrical contractors by focusing on superior customer service and highly technical electrical projects including design/build .
-Thanks to the great customers GENTEC has developed relationships with over the last 11 years, GENTEC has expanded to include an Electrical Service division for both residential and commercial clients and a Heating, Ventilation and Air Conditioning (HVAC) division.
-Joe has earned his C-10 Electrical, B General Contractor and C-20 Heating, Ventilating, and Air Conditioning (HVAC) Licenses over the last 13 years.
+In 2003, Joe founded GENTEC Services, Inc. Since, GENTEC has become one of the Bay Area’s leading electrical contractors by focusing on superior customer service and highly technical electrical projects.
+Thanks to the great customers GENTEC has developed relationships with over the last 15 years, GENTEC has expanded to include an Electrical Service division, Design/ Build division, Controls and Integration division for both residential and commercial clients, .
+Joe has earned his C-10 Electrical, B General Contractor and C-20 Heating, Ventilating, and Air Conditioning (HVAC) License as well as an Alarm Company Operator (ACO) over the last 15 years.

-Joe spends his free time at home in Livermore with his wife and two daughters.
-He enjoys cooking, BBQ, snowboarding, and watching movies with his family.
-Joe and his wife Pam are both active in the community and contribute their time and resources to the Taylor Family foundation, supporting terminally ill children and their families.
+Joe enjoys cooking, BBQ, snowboarding, and watching movies with his family.
+Joe and his family are both active in the community and contribute their time and resources to the Taylor Family foundation, supporting terminally ill children and their families.